appveyor/website/src/docs/packaging-artifacts.md

 Sensitive deployment parameters can be encrypted with [Encrypt data tool](https://ci.appveyor.com/tools/encrypt).

-> Note how variables are used in `folder` parameter - this allows reusing YAML snippet across mulitple projects while making sure project artifacts are copied to separate folders.
+> Note how variables are used in `folder` parameter - this allows for reusing YAML snippet across mulitple projects while making sure project artifacts are copied to separate folders.

-### Copying artifacts of the finished builds to an external storage
+### Copying artifacts of the finished builds to external storage

 You can use [Environments](https://ci.appveyor.com/environments) deployment to export (deploy) existing artifacts.

-In the example below we will setup Azure Blob Storage account to copy artifact to.
+In the example below we will set up an Azure Blob Storage account to copy artifact to.

 Go to [Environments](https://ci.appveyor.com/environments) page and click **New environment** button.